rremigius/mozel/README.md

 console.log(james.dogs.get(1) instanceof StBernard); // true
 ```

-Both the MozelFactory and the decorator `@injectableModel` use a default dependency injection container.
+Both the MozelFactory and the decorator `@injectableMozel` use a default dependency injection container.
-All `injectableModel`s will be added to that container and registered as candidates for instantiation,
+All `injectableMozel`s will be added to that container and registered as candidates for instantiation,
 based on the `_type` property of the initialisation data.

 #### References between sub-Mozels